6 Tips to Initiating Caregiving Discussions With Aging Parents

 1) Identify the caregivers who are willing and committed to be involved in care

-Often, all of the responsibilities are placed on a single individual which is impractical.
+Often, all of the responsibilities are placed on a single individual, which is impractical.
 Family members who are unable to participate can “opt out.”
 Before this occurs, ask about financial support if an individual is not able to devote time.
-Group support tasks by the interest, ability, and skills of the caregiver.
-One person may take care of household projects, another medical care, another bill paying, another yard work etc.
+Group support tasks by the caregiver’s interests, abilities, and skills.
+One person may take care of household projects, another medical care, another bill paying, another yard work, etc.

 2) Discuss priorities.
 Identify reasonable expectations

 Discuss and agree as a group about activities and projects.
-The goal is that all involved work as a team.
-No single person is to contradicts agreements.
+The goal is for all involved to work as a team.
+No single person is to contradict agreements.
 In situations where three or more individuals are involved, triangulation often occurs.

-This means that person A speaks to person B, and person B talks to person C in an attempt to explain the needs of person A. The best option is to avoid one-on-one discussions that involve others.
-The appropriate response from person C to B is, “I’m happy to talk to you and dad about this subject directly, let’s call dad right now.”
+This means that person A speaks to person B, and person B talks to person C to explain the needs of person A. The best option is to avoid one-on-one discussions that involve others.
+The appropriate response from person C to B is, “I’m happy to talk to you and Dad about this subject directly; let’s call Dad right now.”

 3) After identifying the caregivers who will help and how, create a schedule and a calendar of activity

-Place a calendar in the home of the aging parent and create a computer version of the same schedule that may be shared.
-If multiple people are involved it is best to spread the visits over different days of the week to allow multiple check-ins.
-The calendar can be placed in a visible area and initiated after each visit by the caregiver visiting.
+Place a calendar in the aging parent’s home and create a computer version of the same schedule that may be shared.
+If multiple people are involved, it is best to spread the visits over different days of the week to allow multiple check-ins.
+The calendar can be placed in a visible area and initiated after each visit by the caregiver.

 4) After weekly visits, caregivers provide a brief update of their visit to other family caregivers

-The update may be by a phone call, text message or email.
+The update may be made by phone call, text message, or email.
 The message confirms that the committed visit occurred and offers updates.
-Depending on the complexity of the situation, a weekly call may be scheduled for updates.
+Depending on the situation’s complexity, a weekly call may be scheduled for updates.
 The conversation may include updates on scheduling medical appointments, picking up prescriptions, grocery shopping, and other projects.

-5) Initiate a “check in” conversation two days prior to the weekly visit
+5) Initiate a “check-in” conversation two days before the weekly visit

 The conversations may include updates about visits, concerns, or projects.
 The goal of the phone call is to avoid surprise requests during the visit that may have been managed in advance.
-The call also provides the opportunity to visit about other information important to the caregiver and the aging parent.
+The call also provides the opportunity to visit and learn about other information essential to the caregiver and the aging parent.

 6) Have a monthly gathering with all involved

-Family get gatherings are times that support positive relationships.
-The get together for breakfast, lunch, or dinner supports ongoing conversations about what is working, what may not be working, and what changes may have to occur.
+Family gatherings are times that support positive relationships.
+The get-together for breakfast, lunch, or dinner supports ongoing conversations about what is working, what may not be working, and what changes may have to occur.
 Talking about short- and long-term plans is also important so that making decisions in crises may be avoided.

-Communication supports positive family relationships when adult children are able to join together to support aging parents.
-However, the reality is that not all families get along.
-Past disagreements and hurts may prevent adult children working together.
+Communication supports positive family relationships when adult children can join together to support aging parents.
+However, not all families get along.
+Past disagreements and hurts may prevent adult children from working together.

-In situations where family conflict exists, the plan above may still be implemented by providing the option for those not willing to work together to opt out of participation.
-The other option is holding a family meeting and arriving at a consensus agreement.
-This means that all may not agree but all are willing to work together.
+In situations where family conflict exists, the plan above may still be implemented by providing the option for those unwilling to work together to opt out of participation.
+The other option is holding a family meeting and reaching a consensus.
+This means that all may not agree but are willing to work together.

 If you enjoy reading, Pamela’s book, The Caregiving Trap: Solutions for Life’s Unexpected Situations® offers real life situations, insights, and tips for caregivers.